 Born in Tokyo Japan

-Graduated from Department of Economics at the NIHON university.
-Afterwards, worked as an assistant at a commercial studio
+Graduated from the Department of Economics at Nihon university.
+Afterwards, worked as an assistant at a commercial studio.

 Became a commercial, freelance photographer